Roaches are probably the last pests you would expect to find in your car.

 A car’s interior, for example, provides the perfect living conditions for roaches to thrive.
 So how do they get into your vehicle?

 Through Carried Items

 Backpacks and grocery bags are great carriage items for roaches.
 Cockroaches hide in the folds, and once you pack the items in the trunk, they come out to find hide-out areas in the vehicle.

-The best way to avoid carrying roaches in these bags is to look for plain ones with no folds or look for bright-colored ones to make it easy to spot hidden pests.
+The best way to avoid carrying roaches in these bags is to look for plain ones with no folds or bright-colored ones to make it easy to spot hidden pests.

 Boxes from Garage Sales

-If you just bought some items from a yard or garage sale which was infested with roaches, you’re likely to bring them to your car too.
-Before loading them into the car, be sure to inspect them to avoid bringing in bugs.
+If you just bought some items from a yard or garage sale infested with roaches, you’ll likely bring them to your car too.
+Inspect them before loading them into the car to avoid bringing in bugs.

 Young roaches also hide in clothes right at the folds.
 They remain calm until you’re settled before they start moving.
 Adult cockroaches are more sensitive as they will flee as soon as they sense movement.

 However, they also hide in folded clothes in drawers or suitcases.